 It’s best to consider your future coursework and concentration plans.
 Both CS 229 and CS 230 specifically recommend Math 51 (or courses that rest on Math 51) for their math background; Math 51 is the only course at Stanford whose syllabus covers nearly all of the linear algebra and “matrix calculus” material used in CS 229 and CS 230.
 The Math 50-series provides multivariable calculus and linear algebra background that is relevant to students in all quantitative majors, both in the School of Humanities and Sciences as well as in the School of Engineering.
-The Mathematical and Computational Sciences (data science), Chemistry, and Physics majors accept only the Math 50 series to fulfill their math requirement, and the Engineering Physics major strongly recommends the Math 50-series for students who are likely to choose any of the Physics course options for depth.
+The Chemistry, Data Science, Physics, and Symbolic Systems majors accept only the Math 50 series to fulfill their math requirement, and the Engineering Physics major strongly recommends the Math 50-series for students who are likely to choose any of the Physics course options for depth.
 The Math 50 series is also strongly recommended if you may need to take more advanced courses in the Math or Statistics departments in the future.

 Can you answer my additional question(s) about the CME 100 series?